 To further prove the model of consistency that Krikorian continues to provide, Florida State was the only school in the country to finish each season from 2005-2015 ranked in the top 10 of the final NSCAA poll.
-In fact, the Seminoles have been ranked in the top 25 of the NSCAA poll for 160 straight weeks – a streak spanning back to September 6, 2005.
+In fact, the Seminoles were ranked in the top 25 of the United Soccer Coaches poll for 171 straight weeks – a streak spanning from September 6, 2005 to October 31, 2017.
 That streak hit an all-time high in 2012 when Florida State took over the top spot in the NSCAA top 25 poll on August 28.
 The Seminoles would maintain that No. 1 ranking for a school record eight consecutive weeks posting a record of 7-1-0 against ranked opponents during that run including three wins over teams ranked in the top 10.
 FSU’s climb to the top spot marked a first for the Seminoles in the NSCAA poll and a first since 2006 when Soccer America had the Noles at No. 1 for four consecutive weeks.
 The Seminoles regained the No. 1 spot in the polls following their 1-0 victory over Virginia to secure the 2014 National Championship.
 FSU remained the No. 1 team in the country for four weeks during the 2015 season and owned the top spot for the first four weeks of the 2016 season.

 Youth was on display for the Seminoles in 2016 as eight of the 11 starters were either freshmen or sophomores, while 18 of the 24 players on the roster were underclassmen.
 It matched the highest total of combined freshmen and sophomores on an FSU roster under Krikorian, while the ratio of 75% underclassmen was the highest of any team he has had.
 Each of the top five scorers on the team were freshmen and sophomores, as sophomore Megan Connolly led the team in points for the second consecutive season.
 Freshman Deyna Castellanos made the most of her first year of collegiate soccer, tying for the team lead with seven goals in just 13 games, as the Venezuela native missed a month during the season to play for her national team at the 2017 FIFA U-17 Women’s World Cup.